Archive for the ‘Setup’ Category

 - http://marvelsfilm.wordpress.com/2010/04/24/all-new-sony-ex1-picture-profile-for-cinematic-look/

 - “(These are) picture-settings that are tailored to my personal taste, with post-processing in mind.
-I’ve been able to use shots right out of the camera without the need for CC, but it does ask for contrast adjustment to taste.”
+Ive been able to use shots right out of the camera without the need for CC, but it does ask for contrast adjustment to taste.”

 - “…the matrix corrections in the first profile are to compensate for the green hue the IR filter casts, even after taken a white balance.
-I use the fluorescent light matrix, simply because it does exactly two things to the picture (and in measurements) that this specific camera demands; it remove the “green Sony hue” and it is the lowest-noise matrix.
+I use the fluorescent light matrix, simply because it does exactly two things to the picture (and in measurements) that this specific camera demands; it remove the green Sony hue and it is the lowest-noise matrix.
 It shifts the colour balance towards red/magenta, removing the green hues and preventing your cast from looking terminally ill.”

-- “I use Cine 1 gamma almost exclusively because it’s clearly the most lownoise gamma.
+- “I use Cine 1 gamma almost exclusively because its clearly the most lownoise gamma.
 I sometimes use Cine 4 indoors with low / existing light. …adjust Gamma on a per-scene basis.”

-Posted in gamma, filters, Setup, XDCAM EX, Sony EX XDCAM | No Comments »
+Posted in filters, gamma, Setup, Sony EX XDCAM, XDCAM EX | No Comments »

 Sunday, August 29th, 2010